 What the doctor does

-The physical examination focuses on the spine and nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ) to look for signs of nerve root or spinal cord compression Compression Fractures of the Spine In a compression fracture of the spine, the drum-shaped part (body) of one or more back bones (vertebrae) collapses into itself and becomes squashed (compressed) into a wedge shape.
+The physical examination focuses on the spine and nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ) to look for signs of nerve root or spinal cord compression Compression Fractures of the Spine In a compression fracture of the spine, the drum-shaped part (body) of one or more back bones (vertebrae) collapses into itself and becomes squashed (compressed) into a wedge shape.
 Most compression... read more .
 Signs of nerve root compression include muscle weakness, abnormal reflexes (tested by tapping the tendons around the elbow and wrist), decreased sensation in parts of the body other than the head, inability to urinate Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
 People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
 If the... read more , and incontinence of urine Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
 Incontinence can occur in both men and women at any age, but it is more common among women and older people, affecting about 30% of older women... read more or incontinence of stool Fecal Incontinence Fecal incontinence is the loss of control over bowel movements.
-Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum (fecal impaction)... read more .
+Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum ( fecal impaction)... read more .
 Doctors may ask the person to move the neck in certain ways.